Associate Vice Chancellor for Advancement

 In 2008 Davis was again recruited to bring a positive conclusion to a capital campaign, joining the staff at the University of Hartford as executive director of development to finish the $125 million “Campaign of Commitment,” which celebrated the university’s 50th anniversary.
 After the campaign’s conclusion, Davis returned to UMass Lowell, joining Chancellor Marty Meehan’s new leadership team and participating in the building of a new comprehensive advancement effort at the University.

-Serving in a new role as associate vice chancellor, Davis supervises the leadership and principal giving efforts of the University and has personally closed six gifts of over a $1 million in the last three years.
+In his role, Davis supervises the leadership and principal giving efforts of the university and has personally closed six gifts of over a $1 million in the last three years.
 During his career in the Massachusetts Higher Education system, Davis has raised well over $100 million in philanthropic support.